drobotovlike/updated-nature/VERCEL_DNS_SETUP.md

 ## Troubleshooting

+### "Invalid name parameter" Error

+**This is the most common issue!** Vercel's DNS format can be tricky:

+**Solution 1: Use just the subdomain (recommended)**
+- For `clerk.ature.ru`, enter just: `clerk`
+- For `accounts.ature.ru`, enter just: `accounts`
+- Vercel will automatically append your domain

+**Solution 2: If that doesn't work, try full subdomain**
+- Enter: `clerk.ature.ru` (full subdomain)
+- Enter: `accounts.ature.ru` (full subdomain)

+**Solution 3: Check Vercel's format**
+- Some Vercel setups require: `@` for root domain
+- Or they might auto-detect - try leaving it blank if there's an option
+- Check existing records in Vercel to see the format they use

+**Solution 4: Use a different DNS provider**
+- If Vercel DNS is causing issues, you can:
+  - Point your domain's nameservers to another DNS provider (Cloudflare, etc.)
+  - Add CNAME records there instead
+  - Then point the domain back to Vercel for hosting

 ### Domain Not Showing in Vercel
 - Make sure the domain is added to your Vercel project
 - Go to **Settings** → **Domains** → **Add Domain**